Doofus-Mc-Goofus/DynamicDesktop/README.md

 🟡 Gifs (Don't loop properly)
 ## Requirements
 Windows Vista SP2 or newer
-.NET 4.6 or newer (Should come with Windows 10 and 11)
+.NET 4.6 or newer (Should come with Windows 10)
 Windows Aero enabled
 Windows Media Player (Should come with Windows)
 ## Supported Versions of Windows